LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Related Work

 \section{Related Work}

-In this section, we delve into the recent datasets proposed for instruction tuning of LLVMs.
-We also present the recent advancements in multimodal conversational models both with image captioners and video encoders which consist of an LLM at the final stage to leverage its generation and linguistic understanding capabilities.
+In this section, we discuss the recent datasets proposed for instruction tuning of LLVMs.
+We also present the recent advancements in multimodal conversational models both with training-free methods and methods using visual connectors.